shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-01-connect.md

 * Use the `Info` method on the client.
 * Use the `getNodeVersion` method on the client info.

+{% hint style="info" %}
+You can [**join us on Discord**](https://discord.gg/fszyM7K), if you have questions or want help completing the tutorial.
+{% endhint %}

+Still not sure how to do this?
+No problem!
+The solution is below so you don't get stuck.

 ------------------------

 # Solution